 When this is achieved, it creates a student-centered learning environment where you have more control over your nursing training process.
 For example,

 If, during a clinical rotation, the patient being seen has asthma and the student in question is more knowledgeable about asthma, then it would help if they focused on asking the patients about themselves on matters that don't have to do with asthma.
-Asking questions about asthma could be seen as a time waste because the student already has knowledge about it.
+Asking questions about asthma could be seen as a time waste because the student already knows about it.
 Therefore, the student could ask a question that is not about asthma, for instance, about hypertension, since they don't have much knowledge about it.
 This way, they can control what they learn instead of relying on their teacher to do it.

-SNAPPS targets learners as equals, if not as important as a successful contributor to their own educational success.
+SNAPPS targets learners as equals, if not as important as a successful contributor to their educational success.
 The model emphasizes that you and your teachers should have a collaborative interaction where you are taught how to lead.
 The role of the teacher in these cases is just to watch and guide through the clinical presentation to master the steps until you gain expertise in the training.

 The six steps of SNAPPS are as follows: